aut0nate/Bash-Scripts/README.md

 **Usage:**

-1. Set your OpenAI API key by editing the `API_KEY` variable in the script.
+1. Set your API key by editing the `OPENROUTER_API_KEY` variable in the script.
 2. Run the script:

    ```bash